jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when a person who has a tax credit under section LE 1 is the beneficiary of a trust and, in that capacity, derives a dividend with an imputation credit attached.
 Limitation on amount of credit
-(2) The person’s credit is limited to an amount calculated using the formula—(person's distributions ÷ trust distributions)× (total beneficiary credits − person's supplementary dividend).
+(2) The person’s credit and imputation credit is limited to an amount calculated using the formula—(person's distributions ÷ trust distributions)× (total beneficiary credits − person's supplementary dividend).
 Definition of items in formula
 (3) In the formula,—
   (a) person’s distributions is the total distributions for the tax year made to the person in their capacity as beneficiary of the trust: